MellowMango/apartment-search/docs/tech-stack.md

    - OCR processing for images in emails

 ### Data Flow
-1. Data is collected via MCP-powered browser automation and email processing
+1. Data is collected via MCP-powered browser automation (organized in `backend/scrapers/` modules) and email processing
+2. Scraped data is stored in organized directories under `data/` for debugging and analysis
-2. Processed data is stored in Supabase
+3. Processed data is stored in Supabase
-3. Celery tasks (using PostgreSQL as broker) sync relevant data to Neo4j for relationship modeling
+4. Celery tasks (using PostgreSQL as broker) sync relevant data to Neo4j for relationship modeling
-4. FastAPI serves data to the frontend
+5. FastAPI serves data to the frontend
-5. Real-time updates are pushed via Socket.IO when data changes
+6. Real-time updates are pushed via Socket.IO when data changes

 ## MCP Server Comparison